Understanding Separation Anxiety in Cats

 Signs That Your Cat Has Separation Anxiety

-Common signs of separation anxiety in cats include:
+Common signs include:

-• Excessive vocalization (meowing, yowling, or crying)
+• Excessive vocalization (meowing, yowling, crying)

-• Destructive behavior (scratching furniture or doors)
+• Destructive behavior (scratching doors or furniture)

-• Excessive grooming (bald patches, biting/chewing their tail)
+• Excessive grooming (bald spots, tail chewing)

-• Urinating or defecating outside the litter box (often on the bed)
+• Urinating or defecating outside the litter box

 signs of separation anxiety in cats